haetae-bit/personal_site/src/content/fics/hello-world/chapter-1.md

 publishedAt: 2024-02-01
 sortOrder: 1
 notes:
-  hello is this is a <em>test</em>, this is going to be a really long text! this is where all the author's notes will go.
+  hello is this is a *test*, this is going to be a really long text! this is where all the author's notes will go.

   fhi
 ---